whsv26/2024-09-otus-spring-sviridov/hw08-mongo/README.md

-Использовать MongoDB и spring-data для хранения информации о книгах
+Use MongoDB and Spring Data for storing book information

-## Цель
+## Goal

-После выполнения ДЗ вы сможете использовать Spring Data MongoDB и саму MongoDB для разработки приложений с хранением данных в нереляционной БД.
+After completing this homework, you will be able to use Spring Data MongoDB and MongoDB itself to develop applications that store data in a non-relational database.

-## Результат
+## Result

-Приложение с использованием MongoDB
+Application using MongoDB

-## Описание
+## Description

-- Использовать Spring Data MongoDB репозитории, а если не хватает функциональности, то и *Operations
+- Use Spring Data MongoDB repositories, and if functionality is lacking, use *Operations
-- Тесты можно реализовать с помощью Flapdoodle Embedded MongoDB
+- Tests can be implemented using Flapdoodle Embedded MongoDB
-- Hibernate, равно, как и JPA, и spring-boot-starter-data-jpa не должно остаться в зависимостях, если ДЗ выполняется на основе предыдущего.
+- Hibernate, JPA, and spring-boot-starter-data-jpa should not remain as dependencies if this homework is based on the previous one
-- Как хранить книги, авторов, жанры и комментарии решать Вам. Но перенесённая с реляционной базы структура не всегда будет подходить для MongoDB.
+- How to store books, authors, genres, and comments is up to you.
+However, structures carried over from relational databases are not always suitable for MongoDB.